tladotco/engagement-team-handbook/index.md

 ## Hit the Ground Running

 Ready to smash some code?
 Nice enthusiasm!
 Just before you roll your sleeves up, let's take a breath an get on board with process.
-You can start with looking at how we do source control, ready for you to clone your first project.
+You can start with looking at how we do [source control](/docs/source-control), ready for you to clone your first project, and continue to work through that section.

+## Back to your Roots

+This guide lists our formal process.
+If you feel that we aren't being consistent somewhere or you don't agree with this guide - create a new pull request and submit it for discussion with the team.
+This guide isn't the right or wrong way to do stuff, it's *how we agree to do things as a team*.